thenexthub/Codira/docs/Lexicon.md

 ## SIL

-"Swift Intermediate Language".
-A high-level IR used by the Swift compiler for flow-sensitive diagnostics, optimization, and LLVM IR generation.
+"Codira Intermediate Language".
+A high-level IR used by the Codira compiler for flow-sensitive diagnostics, optimization, and LLVM IR generation.

 ## SR

-An issue that was originally reported on the now-retired Jira instance that used to be located at [bugs.swift.org](https://bugs.swift.org).
-A backronym for "Swift Report"; really the name is derived from LLVM's idiomatic use of "PR" ("Problem Report") for its bugs.
-We didn't go with "PR" for Swift because we wanted to be able to unambiguously reference LLVM bugs.
+An issue that was originally reported on the now-retired Jira instance that used to be located at [bugs.code.org](https://bugs.code.org).
+A backronym for "Codira Report"; really the name is derived from LLVM's idiomatic use of "PR" ("Problem Report") for its bugs.
+We didn't go with "PR" for Codira because we wanted to be able to unambiguously reference LLVM bugs.

 ## stdlib

 "Standard library".
-Sometimes this just means the "Swift" module (also known as "swiftCore"); sometimes it means everything in the stdlib/ directory.
+Sometimes this just means the "Codira" module (also known as "languageCore"); sometimes it means everything in the stdlib/ directory.
 Pronounced "stid-lib" or "ess-tee-dee-lib".

 ## sugared type